-- Depth of expertise: Cardiovascular surgeons at (AHN) Cardiovascular Institute are leaders in performing endovascular aortic aneurysm repair (EVAR) and have years of experience with procedures such as carotid artery disease, peripheral artery disease, renal artery disease, venous insufficiency and varicose veins, wound healing, lymphedema, and critical limb ischemia.
+Cardiovascular surgeons at AHN Cardiovascular Institute and AHN Aortic Disease Program are leaders in performing endovascular aortic aneurysm repair (EVAR) and have years of experience with related procedures such as carotid artery disease, peripheral artery disease, renal artery disease, venous insufficiency and varicose veins, wound healing, lymphedema, and critical limb ischemia.

 If you have not been formally diagnosed yet, call (412) DOCTORS (412) 362-8677 to schedule an appointment with a general cardiologist to be evaluated.